 Useful documents related to the design issues mentioned above:

-- Planning Policy Statement 1: Delivering Sustainable Development (Department for Communities & Local Government website)
+- National Policy Planning Framework (Department for Communities & Local Government website - pdf)

 - Surrey Design (Surrey County Council website) – a document produced by and available from Surrey County Council